Knowledge Base Nodes

 Click on the node to change its settings.

 At the top of the window, you will find a drop-down menu to select a Knowledge Base or choose documents to form a new Knowledge Base.
+You can select or de-select individual documents that you'd like to include.

 Below that you will see the configurations for Settings and Search Parameters